evanb0/evanb0/README.md

 ## Introduction 👋

-I am currently a third-year student in Chemistry at the University of Manchester.
-Although not my main area of study, I am always interested in learning new things about coding and how to make my ideas come to life.
+I am a Chemistry graduate from the University of Manchester.

 This page will serve as an insight into any of the work I am currently doing.